pehrs/langchain4j-local-rag-sample/README.md

 # langchain4j-local-rag-sample

-This is a simple RAG service running everything locally that uses Vespa or OpenSearch as the VectorStore and an ollama model for building embeddings and prompting.
+This is a simple RAG service running everything locally that uses Vespa or OpenSearch as the VectorStore and an ollama model.

+NOTE: **The OpenSearch implementation is still work-in-progress and is not yet ready to be used.**

 ## Runtime Requirements